vicentinileonardo/old_website/projects.md

 ### Project description

-Tool developed in the context of a Multimedia Data Security competition.

-TODO
+A digital watermarking implementation developed for the "Catch the Mark" competition of the Multimedia Data Security graduate course at the University of Trento.
+The implementation is based on Discrete Wavelet Transform and Singular Value Decomposition.
+The repository contains code for embedding, detecting, and attacking watermarked images.
+Overall, the embedding strategy was evaluated as interesting and effective.

 + Team size: 4